-In July 2017, our Board of Directors authorized a \$300.0 million increase to the 2016 Repurchase Program, bringing the amount authorized to be repurchased to \$600.0 million, and extended the 2016 Repurchase Program until January 31, 2019.
+In October 2017, our board of directors approved a \$400.0 million increase to authorized stock repurchases under the Repurchase Program, bringing the aggregate amount authorized to be repurchased to \$1.0 billion.

 ITEM 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations